By-Laws of the

 Article III – Membership

 Section 1: Membership shall be classified as Regular, Life, Honorary, business/organization membership.
+Good standing in the club comes with payment of dues and a willingness to participate in the club objectives.

 Section 2: Membership is not limited but dependent on the payment of dues, and supporting the objectives, stated in Article II.
 Each voting member in good standing is entitled to one vote.